MileHacker Logo

 • Beach Road Promenade: Excellent for walking, especially evenings.

-• Walking Street: Becomes pedestrian-only evenings, can be very crowded.
+• Walking Street: Becomes pedestrian-only evenings, might be very packed.

 • Shopping Malls: Central Festival, Terminal 21 offer air-conditioned walking spaces.